Best viewed using:

 This module is programmed to realistically simulate the port & starboard navigation marker lights of Star Trek® Enterprise version NX-01 (the original, Commissioned in 2151 (Stardate -172000).
 It is configured to drive 3 series pairs of red & green LEDs with two pairs blinking (saucer top & bottom) at the correct rate, and one pair on continuously (warp nacelles).

 This Simulator is programmed to realistically simulate the visual effects of the Star Trek® Photon Torpedo initialization and firing sequence like that seen on the starship Enterprise.
 The module can be setup for manual firing only, manual firing with auto-repeat option, or auto-repeat only.
-Two different delay sequences for auto repeat are available
+The NLD version uses our low-voltage simulator.

 6-LED Chase Light Simulator